Young-Angelo/dotfiles/README.md

 # dotfiles
-A UNIX repository which contains my dotfiles for a simple asthetic, and function setup
+A UNIX repository which contains my dotfiles for a simple asthetic, and functional setup